IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-There are two main ways to set up a new Ansible workspace.
-Packages and Python virtual environments are both viable options.
-Here we choose to install Ansible in a Python virtual environment to take advantage of the latest release.
+There are many ways to set up a new Ansible workspace.
+Here, the choice has been made to install Ansible in a Python virtual environment managed by `uv` to take advantage of the latest release.

 ```bash